-Education plays a vital role in existence and development of a nation.
-Higher education is now a major concern for all the stakeholders of education.
-That is why there is more focus on its expansion, in terms of human and material capital.
-Multi-mode universities and online learning is the result of this expansion.
-Besides this, there are some dimensionswhich are neglected in the process of expansion.
-Considering and focusing Cultural diversity is one of them.
-This paper describes the importance need and status of cultural diversity in higher education in general and in Pakistan in specific.
-One of the challenges for universities since last twodecades was how to meet with increasing demands of university students belongs to different cultural settings and ethnic groups.
-Many changes pressured institutions to incorporate educational equity for the greater good of our society (Ibarra, 1999).
+Higher education is considered as the backbone of economic development of the country.
+That is why there is more focus on its expansion, variety and way of attainment.
+Dual mode universities and online learning is the result of this expansion.
+Besides this positive part of expansion, there are some aspects whichare neglected in the race of quality and number of graduates.
+Cultural diversity is one of them.
+This paper describes the importance, need and status of cultural diversity in higher education in general and in Pakistan in specific.

+Roberto Ibarra, a renowned Sociologist working at the University of Wisconsin/Madison stated that one of the enduring challenges for higher education during the 20th century was learning how to accommodate the increasing demand for education from populations that pursuea college degree.
+Social movements, legal mandates, and global changes pressured institutions to incorporate educational equity for the greater good of our society (Ibarra, 1999a).